MHFP Translational Research Grant Program

 Who is Invited to Apply: Full time faculty, Residents, Post-Doctoral Researchers

 Research Focus: Proposals that target the biology, diagnosis, treatment or outcome of patients with central nervous system anomalies.

 Proposals should focus on the above areas and can be either basic, translational or purely clinical in nature.
 In addition, patient or family advocacy related projects are also welcome.
-Applications are due at midnight, February 1, 2024.
-Decisions about winning proposals will be made April 2024.
+Applications are due at midnight, April 1, 2024.
+Decisions about winning proposals will be made late April 2024.
 All awardees will be presented at the Annual MHFP Research Symposium in the spring of 2024.

 Amount of Funding: Up to $20,000 per proposal